 In this research study, any new information we collect from you and/or information we get from your medical records or other facilities about your health or behaviors is considered Protected Health Information.
-The information we will collect for this research study includes: postvoid residual measurement, urinalysis, urinary symptom questionnaires
+The information we will collect for this research study includes: postvoid residual measurement, urinalysis, bother and quality of life questionnaires pertaining to overactive bladder, pain of procedure, bladder diaries, and adverse reactions to Botox ®.

 If this research study involves the diagnosis or treatment of a medical condition, then Protected Health Information collected from you during this study will be placed in your medical record, and may be used to help treat you, arrange payment for your care, or assist with Medical Center operations.

 We will make every effort to keep your Protected Health Information private.
 We will store records of your Protected Health Information in a cabinet in a locked office or on a password protected computer.

 Your personal health information and information that identifies you ("your health information") may be given to others during and after the study.
 This is for reasons such as to carry out the study, to determine the results of the study, to make sure the study is being done correctly, to provide required reports and to get approval for new products.

 Some of the people, agencies and businesses that may receive and use your health information are the research sponsor; representatives of the sponsor assisting with the research; investigators at other sites who are assisting with the research; central laboratories, reading centers or analysis centers; the Institutional Review Board; representatives of Wake Forest University Health Sciences and North Carolina Baptist Hospital; representatives from government agencies such as the Food and Drug Administration (FDA) or the Office of Human Research Protections (OHRP), the Department of Health and Human Services (DHHS) and similar agencies in other countries.

+Some of these people, agencies and businesses may further disclose your health information.
+If disclosed by them, your health information may no longer be covered by federal or state privacy regulations.
 Your health information may be disclosed if required by law.
+Your health information may be used to create information that does not directly identify you.
 This information may be used by other researchers.
 You will not be directly identified in any publication or presentation that may result from this study unless there are photographs or recorded media which are identifiable.